|Wild West Division (#47642953)|

-What I'm Working On: September 2014
+What I'm Working On: January 2017

-1) There were 1320 KiA or DoW for the 91st Division in World War I. I'm still looking for 194 people.
-I will not add anyone without a final disposition.
+1) There were 1390 KiA or DoW for the 91st Division in World War I. I'm still looking for +/- 90 people.
+I know the names and dates of these souls.
+I'm being patient as gravers find them while trekking cemeteries.I will not add anyone without a final disposition.

 Submitting birth and death dates and locations.

-4) Adding biographies, obituaries and photos
+Adding biographies, obituaries and photos

 The 91st Division in WW I was part of the American Expeditionary Forces or A.E.F. and was formed in 1917.
 It was initially comprised of men from Draft Region 16 which were the states of California, Idaho, Montana, Nevada, Oregon, Utah, Washington and Wyoming.
 Men from the Territory of Alaska were also included.
 The officers were drawn from Regular Army and Reserve Army units.
 They trained at American Lake in Washington until their new camp--Camp Lewis was built for them.
 Camp Lewis became Ft Lewis.
 Once in France, men from other divisions were transferred in to the 91st.